CLICK HERE for information on our Open House January 28th. Come check us out!

 (As defined by the Parish Pastoral Council)

 A parishioner is not simply someone whose name appears on the parish roster.
-Membership in St. Monica Parish involves meeting at least two of the following three criteria:
+Membership in St. Monica Parish involves meeting all of the following three criteria:

 Worship with the community on Sundays and Holy Days;